cs0320-s2023/cadance-garmin-jhickey4-bleahey-awick2-jriccia2/README.md

 ### Unit Tests

 Unit tests are provided in the 'test' branch of the project.
-These tests are run using the 'monkeyc' compiler.
-The following command will run all unit tests in the project:
+To run tests, navigate the root directory of the project then use the command pallete to run the command "Monkey C: Run Tests".
+This will run all tests in the project and display the results in the debug console.

-For instructions on how to build with tests and run them in the simulator, refer to the following link:

-https://developer.garmin.com/connect-iq/core-topics/unit-testing/
+For more information on unit testing in MonkeyC, visit this link: https://developer.garmin.com/connect-iq/core-topics/unit-testing/

 ## Learn More